Https404PaigeNotFound/robotics-system-design/Network-Connection.md

 ## 8. Summary
 - **Ensure ROS 2 Humble and a workspace are set up on the NUC.**
-- **Follow best practices for workspace organization.**
+- **Follow best practices for workspace organisation.**
 - **Leverage DDS for automatic node discovery in ROS 2.**
 - **Use static IPs for stable networking.**
 - **Create a GUI on the NUC for easy control of the Leo Rover.**
 - **Launch ROS 2 nodes on both devices to distribute processing efficiently.**

-By following this guide, you establish a distributed ROS 2 system with enhanced usability, organization, and computational efficiency.
+By following this guide, you establish a distributed ROS 2 system with enhanced usability, organisation, and computational efficiency.